 - Why would you like to join USD's Department of Art program?

-- Why are your future goals and ambitions?
+- Describe your goals and ambitions?

 Applicants are required to turn in the following materials for review:

 All students will apply for a general art scholarship.
-Scholarship funds are awarded from available funds and student eligibility in the following Art Scholarship accounts.
+Scholarship funds are awarded from available funds and student eligibility in the following art scholarship accounts.
 Scholarships are awarded through applications from portfolio reviews, conducted by art faculty.

 Harvey & Alwayne Gunderson Art Scholarship